_edited.png)

 -

 All boats must be registered and all fees paid before leaving their respective ports.
 Boats should coordinate their departure in each port with a committee boat or other tournament boat.
-Boats may depart anytime after the Blessing of the Fleet and the Release at 5pm on Thursday, August 7, but no sooner.
+Boats may depart anytime after 5pm on Thursday.
+All boats must remain in their municipal harbor until 5pm Thursday.

 -

-All boats are required to return to Port Aransas, Texas to weigh any fish or submit any videos, regardless of departure port.
+All boats are required to return to Port Aransas, Texas to weigh any fish or submit any videos.

 -